dotsnangles/beat-generation-with-mvae/README.md

 - the minimum of reconstruction error when decoding

 #### General Idea of Autoencoders
-- setting an encoder and a decoder as neural networks and
+- consists in setting an encoder and a decoder as neural networks and
 - to learn the best encoding-decoding scheme
 - using an iterative optimisation process
-- compare the encoded-decoded output with the initial data and
+- we compare the encoded-decoded output with the initial data and
 - backpropagate the error through the architecture to update the weights of the networks
 - autoencoder architecture (encoder+decoder) creates a bottleneck for data
 - that ensures only the main structured part of the information can go through and be reconstructed